 The monks quickly abandoned the monastery due to what is known as the government seizure of Mendizábal.
 The locals, who were furious and tired of paying debts and First Fruits, assaulted the Cartoixa, which was completely destroyed within just a few years.
 The Carthusians never came back to the land they had inhabited for over 600 years.

 The union.
 Wine exploitation

-As a result of the seizure that had taken place a few years before, Cartoixa and its surrounding lands were auctioned.
+As a result of the seizure that had taken place a few years before, the Cartoixa and its surrounding lands were auctioned.
 The land’s property was distributed among 5 families.
 These new owner families then founded a society in order to put unproductive pieces of land back to work, as well as promote wine growing.
-This society ─known as Societat Agrícola la Unió─ was the origin of what we know today as Scala Dei cellars.
+This society ─known as Societat Agrícola la Unió─ was the origin of what we know today as Cellers de Scala Dei.

 The first bottled wine in Priorat

 The owner families in the old Cartoixa bottled wine in 1878, which were the very first wines to be bottled in Priorat.
 Its labels proudly showed that the wines were made in Priorato de Scala-Dei, which was already an acknowledgement of their location and terroir.

 The wines bottled as Priorato de Scala-Dei took part in the 1878 Paris World’s Fair ,in a pavilion specially assigned to agriculture, where they were awarded a Gold Medal.
 Ten years later, in the 1888 Barcelona World’s Fair, they won a Gold Medal once again.